How to Make CRUSHS

 • Ice cream makers: Follow your machine’s minimum and max guidelines.
 Most handle 1–2 pints per batch.

 For best texture, we recommend making only what you’ll eat soon.
-Since our mix doesn't have any anti-freeze checmicals it's best eaten fresh.
+Since our mix doesn't have any anti-freeze ingredients it's best eaten fresh.
+You can respin in a Creami later but be sure to refreeze the full 24 hours and add another splash of milk.

 Is it really 180 calories and 23g of protein per pint?